NautilusTrader

 Common core

-The common system core is utilized by all node environment contexts (backtest, sandbox, and live).
+The common system core is used by all node environment contexts (backtest, sandbox, and live).
 User-defined Actor, Strategy and ExecAlgorithm components are managed consistently across these environment contexts.

 Backtesting